BhumikaHirve6297/webService/README.md

 # Web-Service
 Web-Service is framework for making ease in website creation.
+# Install
+Download the jar and place it in the ../WEB-INF/lib folder of your web application.
 # Usage
 for security check a class must be created which implements interface named as SecureInterface ,and should override the methods :
 ```python